contactandyc/another-c-library/6_macros.md

 }
 ```

 Notice that x doesn't exist when multiply_by_x is defined.
-Because it is literally replaced it would look like the following.
+Because it is replaced, it would look like the following.

 ```c
 #include <stdio.h>